ailearncloud/ailearnweb/_sources/workflow.md

 Deployment of ALAs to Third party LMS, Intelligent Tutoring Systems and AI-Emmy
 ```

 - In **evaluate** and **improve** mode, an educator evaluates ALAs using the AI-Learn analytics engine [AI-Alonzo](page-alonzo).
 The analytics ranges from simple methods such as item analysis to propensity modeling and causal inferencing.
-AI-Alonzo can also generates recommendations for improving ALAs based on observational data.
+AI-Alonzo can also generates recommendation for improving ALAs based on observational data.
 ALA "improvements" are recorded in a "scientific logbook" of modifications under the structure of hypothesis-experiment-data.

 ```{figure} /images/evaluatemode.png
 :width: 400px